andersen-lab/Freyja/README.md

 ```
 freyja variants [bamfile] --variants [variant outfile name] --depths [depths outfile name] --ref [reference.fa]
 ```
 which uses both samtools and iVar.
 Note that the reference should match the fasta file used for alignment.
+In cases where multiple reference genomes are present in the reference fasta, the user can specify the name of the desired reference genome with `--refname [name-of-reference]`.

 We can then run Freyja on the output files using the commmand:
 ```